Wallace & Gromit's Cracking Contraptions: Home media

 They were subsequently released on a limited edition VHS and Region 2 DVD by Momentum Pictures.
 The series was also included as a bonus feature on some DVD releases, such as Wallace & Gromit in Three Amazing Adventures; Wallace & Gromit: The Curse of the Were-Rabbit; and can be found on the Walmart exclusive DVD, Gromit's Tail-Waggin' DVD, packaged with The Curse of the Were-Rabbit.
-Cracking Contraptions was also included as a bonus feature on the Wallace and Gromit: The Complete Collection Blu-ray.
+Cracking Contraptions was also included as a bonus feature on the Wallace & Gromit: The Complete Collection Blu-ray.

 Other

 Episodes first appeared on the internet for free viewing 15 October 2002, and the entire series for paid subscribers 21 October 2002 – July 2003.
 Starting April 2003 Microsoft sponsored free viewing of individual episodes, one per week.
 Christmas Cardomatic was viewable free in December 2003.

-The series is now available free online on the Aardman YouTube channel, as well as the Wallace and Gromit YouTube channel.
+The series is now available free online on the Aardman YouTube channel, as well as the Wallace & Gromit YouTube channel.

-The episodes appeared as comic strips in the 2010 Wallace and Gromit Annual.
+The episodes appeared as comic strips in the 2010 Wallace & Gromit annual.

-Some of the stories featured have been converted into the series that ran on the United States on the ABC Family Network in April 9, 2003 to March 29, 2006.